 - You must apply early.
 Consular officers know that trade shows set dates well in advance.
 A professional business person would not wait until the last moment to apply, and hence you lessen your chance of securing a visa if you apply late.
-We recommend applying at least 90-120 days prior to your trip.
+We recommend applying at least 90-120 days (3-6 months) prior to your trip.
+For the February 3-6 2019 Show, start the application process no later than October 2018, 4 months out from start of Show.

 - You will need, and we can provide you, a letter of introduction from us to take with you on your personal interview.
 Our letter will confirm your participation and payment, but we will need to have received your full deposit payment for exhibit space and your signed Exhibit Space Agreement.
 We will also need to include in the letter the name and address of your company, the booth number(s) assigned to you, your full name, job title, sex, date of birth, passport number/personal identification number, date of issue and expiration, and the number of days you wish to be in the United States.
 Also, if possible, the address of the Embassy or Consulate at which you are applying should be included.
 (Please note that we will send our letter to you, not to the Consular Office where you have scheduled your interview.)